divnix/digga/doc/tests.md

 You can write integration tests for one or more NixOS VMs that can, optionally, be networked together, and yes, it's as awesome as it sounds!

-Be sure to use the `mkTest` function from digga, `digga.lib.pkgs-lib.mkTest` which wraps the official [testing-python][testing-python] function to ensure that the system is setup exactly as it is for a bare DevOS system.
+Be sure to use the `mkTest` function from Digga, `digga.lib.pkgs-lib.mkTest` which wraps the official [testing-python][testing-python] function to ensure that the system is setup exactly as it is for a bare DevOS system.
 There are already great resources for learning how to use these tests effectively,